0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## pipe

+{: .box-note}
-{: .box-note}During your adventure, you will likely encounter a situation where you need to process data that you receive over the network rather than through a file.
+During your adventure, you will likely encounter a situation where you need to process data that you receive over the network rather than through a file.
 Can you find a way to save the output from this program and search for the flag?
 Connect with 2018shell.picoctf.com 37542.

 **Solution:**